hyperledger-cacti/cacti/rfcs/protocols/asset-exchange/fabric-htlc.md

 Weaver SDK provides an interface `Hash`, which is designed to allow different hashing algorithms to be used for HTLC.
 Currently there are two implementations: `SHA256` and `SHA512`.
 The interface `Hash` in `HashFunctions` has following API:

-* `generateRandomPreimage(length): void`: generates a random preimage of size `length`, and sets it to internal variable
+* `generateRandomPreimage(length: number): void`: generates a random preimage of size `length`, and sets it to internal variable
 * `setPreimage(preimage: any): void`: sets a user-provided preimage
 * `getPreimage(): any`: returns the preimage
 * `getSerializedPreimageBase64(): string`: returns serialized preimage in base64 encoded string
 * `setSerializedHashBase64(hash64: string)`: sets serialized hash value in base64 encoded string
 * `getSerializedHashBase64(): string`: returns serialized hash value in base64 encoded string

-The Weaver SDK API functions,  in `AssetManager`, are listed below, to help client application developers add HTLC functionalities in their app.
+The Weaver SDK's `AssetManager` API functions are listed below to help client application developers add HTLC functionalities in their app.
 Before going to API functions, the parameters used in those functions are explained below:

 * `contract: Contract`: application chaincode handle obtained via Fabric SDK using the caller's credentials
 * `assetType: string`: type of asset